eddLai/Exoskeleton-Control-Note/documents/EMG/level of fatigue from EMG.md

 生理數據資料庫
 - WFDB application
 - MIT-BIH database

-For those working on EMG Pattern Recognition: The authors of LibEMG toolbox recently made more EMG datasets available online for your research support through the LibEMG toolbox GitHub Repo.
-This database is a special one that you wont find somewhere else.
+- EMG Pattern Recognition: LibEMG toolbox

 6 subjects provided data before and after targeted muscle reinervation (TMR).
 An array of 32 surface bipolar pre-gelled silver/silver chloride EMG electrodes were placed on each subjects’ residual forearm.
 Individuals were asked to perform various hand muscle contractions including hand open, 9 different grasp patterns (lateral, power, pinch with the remaining fingers opened and closed, 3 jaw chuck with the remaining fingers opened and closed, index point, hook, and tool), 8 different individual finger and thumb movements (thumb flexion/extension, thumb abduction/adduction, index flexion, middle flexion, ring flexion, and pinky flexion), and rest.
 Muscle contractions were held for 2 seconds and repeated 8 times for a total of 16 seconds per movement.
 Datasets: https://lnkd.in/gKDerZxR